Earth Notes: On Renewable Energy: Solar/Wind/Storage (2007)Updated 2022-01-06.

 ...but I know the issues were the storage ...
 Given the choice I would rather live next to a wind farm than a fossil or nuclear power plant - but in essence there are issues with them - and whilst I used to admire them when I drove past them in Cornwall, they definitely have quite an impact on the landscape.
 Solar energy seems by far the best way forward - as it is a continuous source of energy that is very un-utilised.

-The problem with solar in northern climes is that its peak availability does not coincide with peak demand, eg in the evening and in the winter, making the storage problem worse.
-In (say) Spain or Texas or California when the PV can be used in part to run airconditioning and thus shave peak load then storage is not such an issue.
+One problem with solar in northern climes is that its peak availability does not coincide with peak demand, eg in the evening and in the winter.
+This makes the storage problem more acute.
+In (say) Spain or Texas or California when the PV output can be used in part to run airconditioning and thus shave peak load on the spot, storage is not quite such a burning obvious issue.